 1954 opening to "The Lone Ranger": No, it's not filmed in Lone Pine

-Visitors to Lone Pine's outstanding film history museum are shown a video about the region's movie history — and even that clip includes narration stating in error that the "Lone Ranger" opening was filmed in Lone Pine.
+Visitors to Lone Pine's outstanding film history museum have been shown a video about the region's movie history — and even that clip includes narration stating in error that the "Lone Ranger" opening was filmed in Lone Pine.
 The goof is a reminder that it's not as easy to get this stuff right as film historians often make it look.

 Inside the museum: Bogart's 1937 Plymouth Coupe from "High Sierra" (1941)